ishanpranav/postgresql-import/report.md

 (2 rows)
 ```

+In recent memory, the number of years with a Democratic president has been
+roughly equal to the number of years with a Republican president.

 10. Now, we can count only the years with positive equity returns to determine
   which party coincided with positive returns more often.